trufnetwork/node/internal/extensions/README.md

 ## Mathutil

 `mathutil` provides a basic function to multiply an integer by a fraction.
-This allows for weighting values used within composed streams.
+This allows for weighting primitives used within composed streams.

 Below is an example of multiplying the number 100 by 4/9: